-Goodwill was amortized under Japanese GAAP over a There are no material differences between the consolidated reasonably estimated period in which the benefits of the statement of cash flows that was disclosed in accordance investment were expected to be realized, while goodwill is with Japanese GAAP and that which was presented in not amortized in the IFRSs financial statements. accordance with IFRSs.
+Goodwill was amortized under Japanese GAAP over a reasonably estimated period in which the benefits of the investment were expected to be realized, while goodwill is not amortized in the IFRSs financial statements.

-4. Changes in accounting for

-post-employment benefit assets and liabilities
+4. Changes in accounting for post-employment benefit assets and liabilities